 Over those 70 miles, the lubricating grease will break down.
 Which inevitably will cause unnecessary wear on the gears and clutch plates.

+How long do full size spare tires last?
+Well, that all depends on the quality of the spare.
+As stated previously, you never want to drive around on spare tires for long.
 Most full-size spare tires are for SUV’s and any other larger vehicle.
 So there is no need to worry about the size of the spare being too small for a larger than compact vehicle.
 While a full-size spares heavier and requires more space for storage, these are quite a bit more durable and can handle a drive similar to a normal tire.
 In that manner, it is much safer to driver for longer periods of time and greater speeds when you have a full-size spare on your care.

 However, you must remember that the spare has not been used to the same extent as the other 3 tires.
 Which means that your wheel will handle a bit differently which can make it unsafe to drive on it for the long haul.
 As a car accident lawyer, we always urge people to purchase a new tire as soon as they can.
 It is better to be safe than sorry.